 In terms of spending over the next six months: while in April we saw spending expectations for necessities decline, this wave more consumers expect their spending on household energy bills to increase (48% vs 36% in April ’24).
 This is still slightly lower than a year ago (52% in October ‘24).
 The group most concerned are those aged 65+, likely an effect of the removal of the winter fuel payment for many pensioners.

 Expected spend on groceries and fuel (petrol/diesel) remain largely unchanged from April with around 3 in 10 expecting both to increase.
-Consumers expect to change their spending on all non-necessities in roughly equivalent ways to our last report in April.
-This includes spending on entertainment outside and inside the home, holidays, consumer goods, charity donations, and lotteries.
+Consumers expect to change their spending on all non-necessities in roughly equivalent ways to our last report in April This includes spending on entertainment outside and inside the home, holidays, consumer goods, and lotteries.
+The only exception to this is charity donations which are expected to decline.
 Around half of consumers expect their spending on these to remain the same with the majority of the others expecting it to decrease.